 - A number of members of the team – including Jeremy Laws, Mark Williams and Daniela Catuara – have been advising clients who are creditors of companies facing financial difficulties.
 Jeremy recently acted for a loan note holder in a company considering administration and facing management succession problems.
 Both Nick and Daniela have advised landlords on the consequences of tenant insolvencies.

 - Jeremy Laws advised the liquidators of a group company where the group had instructed a City firm to pursue a multimillion pound claim against a fire alarm monitoring company.
 The claim was to be pursued with the assistance of litigation funding, and Jeremy advised on the terms of the funding agreement as well as the retainer of the City firm, ATE insurance and the duties and potential exposure of the liquidators.
 Ultimately the matter was concluded by Jeremy advising on the assignment of the claim to a third party.

 - Hannah Bambury dealt with the £2m+ acquisition of hotel premises being bought with the benefit of planning permission for residential development.
 As the clients were using bank finance, the transaction also involved advice in relation to the banking and finance documents.
 Mark Williams, Partner in Corporate Finance, advised on the banking aspects of the transaction.

-- Jon Fielden recently completed the sale of a large student development site in Kent for nearly £4 million.
+- Jon Fielden completed the sale of a large student development site in Kent for nearly £4 million.